fbpx

 A cross-section diagram of a 330gsm black core card stock used for professional proxy printing, showing the opaque inner layer that prevents see-through.

-• The Pro Gamer's Light Test: The "Black Core" is a hidden layer of black paper laminated inside.
-Hold a cheap proxy up to a light, and it shines right through.
-A card with a proper black core remains 100% opaque, preventing any see-through, even in bright lighting or with light-colored sleeves.
+The "Black Core" is a hidden layer of black paper laminated inside the stock.
+Hold a cheap proxy up to a light, and the artwork shines through from the back.
+A proper Black Core card remains 100% opaque.

-At QPMN, we use this premium 330gsm Black Core stock because it's the professional standard the MTG community demands.
+At QPMN, we use this premium 330gsm Black Core stock to ensure every card meets the professional standard the MTG community demands.

-The finish affects both the look and handling of your cards.
+The finish you choose affects both the legibility and the shuffle feel of your deck.

 The final piece is the cut.
 Hand-cutting leads to uneven edges that ruin a shuffle.
 Professional services use a process called die-cutting, where a custom steel blade punches every card to the exact same dimensions with perfectly rounded corners.
 This guarantees the smooth, clean shuffle you need for a competitive-feeling game.